8 SEO Benchmarks Worth Establishing (+ What to Ignore)

 You're looking at your cumulative organic search traffic for the entire website.

-Here’s how to benchmark organic search traffic on the page level.
-Go to “Engagement” and click on “Pages and screens”:
+Here's how to benchmark organic search traffic on landing pages.
+Go to "Engagement" and click on "Pages and screens:"

 Now it's time to move on to the next SEO benchmark you should establish, which is: